Netflix gloves come off against Comcast-Time Warner Cable merger

-Video streaming service Netflix on Monday became the most visible company with a business relationship with Comcast to oppose the No. 1 cable operator's $45.3 billion merger with Time Warner Cable.
+Video streaming service Netflix on Monday became the most visible company with a business relationship with Comcast (CMCSA.O) to oppose the No. 1 cable operator's $45.3 billion merger with Time Warner Cable TWC.N.

 "It's more in the public interest to either not have them merge or if the government goes ahead with it, to at least put some significant merger agreements, settlements in there," Netflix Chief Executive Officer Reed Hastings said in a webcast following the company's quarterly results.